Small Business Asset Finance in Australia – How to Access and Find Lenders

-When it comes to buying an asset through an asset business loan (secured business loans), it would be best to consider a popular alternative – leasing the asset, whether it’s a piece of real estate, or otherwise.
+When it comes to buying an asset through an asset business loan (one of the many types of secured business loans), it would be best to consider a popular alternative – leasing the asset, whether it’s a piece of real estate, or otherwise.

 Asset Finance Business Loan vs Standard Term Business Loan

 If your business is looking to acquire a new asset, then it’s generally best to work with a dedicated asset finance specialist.
 A fixed charge will be taken over the asset by the lender (meaning they have the right to sell the asset if your business fails to keep up with the repayments) but you’ll likely qualify for a better interest rate and a longer repayment period that’s often tied to the lifespan of the asset.

 If it’s stock or a temporary asset that your business requires then a standard term business loan may be preferable.
 When the amount being requested is under $150,000 then this can often be granted on an unsecured basis.
 If greater than $150,000, security will likely be required but this could be a floating charge in lieu of general business assets or sometimes just a directors guarantee, depending on the loan provider.
 Borrowing terms will be for a significantly smaller period of time than an asset finance business loan but borrowers will be provided with more flexibility to sell assets without requiring the approval of the lender first.